tvansteenburgh/sinistral-getting-started/README.md

-# Sinistral example policies
+# Sinistral - Getting Started

-A repository of sample policies for users getting started with Sinistral.
+A public repository of samples for users getting started with Sinistral.